calnick1/DATA606/README.md

 2. Chen, James.
 “Learn What a Piotroski Score Is.”
 Investopedia, Investopedia, 5 Feb.
 2020, www.investopedia.com/terms/p/piotroski-score.asp.

+3. Koehrsen, Will.
+“How to Visualize a Decision Tree from a Random Forest in Python Using Scikit-Learn.”
+Medium, Towards Data Science, 19 Aug.
+2018, towardsdatascience.com/how-to-visualize-a-decision-tree-from-a-random-forest-in-python-using-scikit-learn-38ad2d75f21c.

-3. Piotroski, Joseph D. “Value Investing: The Use of Historical Financial Statement Information to Separate Winners from Losers.”
+4. Piotroski, Joseph D. “Value Investing: The Use of Historical Financial Statement Information to Separate Winners from Losers.”
 Journal of Accounting Research, vol. 38, 2000, p.
 1., doi:10.2307/2672906.

-4. “Yahoo Finance - Stock Market Live, Quotes, Business & Finance News.”
+5. “Yahoo Finance - Stock Market Live, Quotes, Business & Finance News.”
 Yahoo!
 Finance, Yahoo!, finance.yahoo.com/.